top of page

 July 1, 2023

-In keeping with a long standing tradition of providing appropriate housing available for people with mental illnesses, Executive Director Joseph Trolian of the Richland County Mental Health and Recovery Services Board is planning a new apartment complex.
-Director Trolian has worked with the Richland County Land Bank to obtain several properties on First Street to build a 12 unit 1-bedroom permanent supportive housing facility.
-Joe Trolian asserted that this facility will be the fourth permanent supportive housing complex owned by the Board and, as with the others, will be managed by Catalyst Life Services.
-Christy Ellis-Trolian stated that Joe feels that appropriate housing and safety are so essential to recovery.
+Supporting a long standing tradition of providing appropriate housing available for people with mental illnesses, Executive Director Joseph Trolian of the Richland County Mental Health and Recovery Services Board is planning a new apartment complex.
+Director Trolian worked in partnership with the Richland County Land Bank to obtain a multiple properties on First Street to build a Twelve unit 1-bedroom permanent supportive housing facility.
+Joe Trolian asserted that this facility will be the 4th permanent supportive housing complex owned by the Board and, as with the others, will be managed by Catalyst Life Services.
+Christy Ellis-Trolian stated that Joe feels that sufficient housing and safety are so essential to recovery.

 Read Full Article: Richland Source